NetApp/FSx-ONTAP-samples-scripts/CloudFormation/NetApp-FSxN-Custom-Resources-Samples/README.md

 It invokes the `NetApp::FSxN::Link::Module` module with the appropriate parameters and will output the ARN of the Workload Factory Link Lambda function that will be used in all of the CloudFormation templates that use these FSxN extensions.

-Here is the synopis of how to use the `deploy_link` script:
+Here is the synopsis of how to use the `deploy_link` script:
 ```
 ./deploy_link -r <aws-region> -s <subnet-id>,<subnet-id> -g <security-group-id>,<security-group-id> -n <link_name>
 ```